6-Max NLHE Player Classification

 • How to Adjust: Steal their blinds relentlessly, avoid confrontations, and fold to their rare aggression.

-9. Teal: Aggressive Reg (Thinking Player)
+Aggressive Reg (Thinking Player)

 • Description: Aggressive and capable of adjusting to opponents.